Suggested links

 Psychotherapy

-In addition to psychotherapy, some treatment professionals might prescribe certain medications.
-These medications can boost serotonin levels which can alleviate some of the symptoms associated with OCD and improve overall communication within the brain.
+These medications affect the brain’s serotonin levels, which in turn can alleviate some of the symptoms associated with OCD and improve overall communication within the brain.

-Medications that can be effective in treating Obsessive Compulsive Disorder include:
+Medications that can be effective in treating obsessive-compulsive disorder include:

-• Fluoxetine
+• Fluoxetine (Prozac®)

-• Paroxetine
+• Paroxetine (Paxil®)

 Transcranial Magnetic Stimulation (TMS)

-In 2018, the Federal Drug Administration (FDA) approved Transcranial Magnetic Stimulation as a form of OCD treatment for adults.
-The TMS unit is a non-invasive device held above the head to induce a magnetic field, and it targets specific parts of the brain that controls and regulates OCD symptoms through deep brain stimulation.
+The TMS unit is a non-invasive device held above the head to induce a magnetic field, and it targets specific parts of the brain that control and regulate OCD symptoms through deep brain stimulation.

 Support Groups